-We previously talked about how the recent SA land tax changes have significant impacts on trusts (particularly discretionary trusts) that own land (see that here).
+We previously talked about how the SA land tax changes have had significant impacts on trusts (particularly discretionary trusts) that own land (see that here).

-Those changes mean that trusts will see a substantial increase in their land tax bill from 1 July 2020 unless they nominate one of the trust’s beneficiaries to be a designated beneficiary for the purposes of these changes.
+Those changes meant that trusts saw a substantial increase in their land tax bill from 1 July 2020, unless they nominated one of the trust’s beneficiaries to be a designated beneficiary for the purposes of these changes.

-A designated beneficiary will generally need to be an individual who was a beneficiary of the trust back in October 2019, and who is over 18 years old.
+A designated beneficiary will generally need to be an individual who was a beneficiary of the trust as of October 2019, and who is over the age of 18 years old.
 That person will generally be deemed by the SA land tax rules to be the owner of that land (and pay the ‘normal’ rates).

 Our view is that making your retired parent (or other family member who receives a pension) a designated beneficiary for SA land tax purposes will not affect their pension entitlements.
 This is because the changes, set out in section 13A(9)(a) of the Land Tax Act 1936 (SA), make clear the nomination is only for the purposes of the Act, and not for other laws.